ogonbat/django-shorty/docs/gettingstarted.rst

 This guide is designed to point you to the best information about getting started with Django-Shorty.

 Prerequisites
 =============

-To get started with Pinax you must have the following installed:
+To get started with Django-Shorty you must have the following installed:

  * Python 2.4+.
 Do **not** install Python 3+.
 Django-Shorty is not compatible with Python 3 yet.